-These Cake Batter Blondies are packed with the rich flavors of your favorite birthday cake without the cake mix!
+These Birthday Cake Blondies are packed with the rich flavors of your favorite birthday cake without the cake mix!
 They’re full of sprinkles, white chocolate chips and brown sugar.
 These delicious squares are chewy, gooey, soft and such an easy dessert.
 If you love eating cake batter and are a sucker for cookie dough then you will absolutely love these Blondies.
 No mixer required, one bowl, and they’re ready in less than 30 minutes!

 Everything comes together in one bowl.
 If you’ve been following Beat Bake Eat for a while, you’ve probably realized that I have a lot of love for no fuss, no mess recipes because I’m terrible at staying ahead of dirty dishes.
 So any recipe that’s “one bowl” is a winner in my book.